Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

    ![](../media/env29.png)

 1. Select the **print-message (1)** job from the side-blade and **expand (2)** the same job in the output window.
 You'll see that the message from reusable-print-message.yml is fetched by the caller workflow.
-Hence, this is how the concept of reusable wokflows in GitHub action works.
+Hence, this is how the concept of reusable workflows in GitHub action works.

    ![](../media/env30.png)

 ### Task 2: Explanation and usage of Matrix builds

-Matrix builds and parallelism are advanced features in GitHub Actions that allow you to run multiple jobs concurrently.
+Matrix builds and parallelism is advanced features in GitHub Actions that allow you to run multiple jobs concurrently.

 Matrix builds let you test your code across multiple environments by creating a job matrix.
 This is a set of keys and values that create a combination of conditions and run a job for each one.